BrianSturgis/JanWeek4project/README.md

 ## Application Description

-IN ITS CURRENT STATE THIS PROGRAM IS NOT FULLY FUNCTIONAL the logic is in place but i am have a hard time collecting inputs using checkboxes and i would rather use those to select toppings.
-This project is by no means in any state of completion.

-This is a weekly project
+This is a weekly project for the January Cohort at Epicodus.
 This is a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.

 ## The projects objectives were to complete the following (MVP)